ngrad/ngrad.github.io/README.md

 # Portfolio

-A site to feature my latest design work.
-I plan to build custom html/css and use jekyll to keep the site easy to maintain.
+This website will feature my latest design work, powered by Jekyll.